 And then there are the stars.
 With no city lights to get in the way, the night sky comes alive.
 Lying on my deck, I could see more stars than I ever thought possible.
 It felt like I could reach out and touch them.

 For anyone feeling stressed or burned out, I cannot recommend the Maldives enough.
 It is not just a vacation.
-It is a chance to shut out the rest of the world and rediscover what it means to relax.
+It is a chance to shut out the rest of the world.
+You can rediscover what it means to relax.
 The memories and feelings of calmness will stay with you long after you leave.
-It is a place to recharge your batteries and get ready to come back to regular life with a fresh point of view.
+It is a place to recharge your batteries.
+You get ready to come back to regular life with a fresh point of view.

 7. Hiking the Inca Trail to Machu Picchu, Peru